-The derivative exposure for which collateral must be provided mainly consists of interest rate swaps and EUR-CHF FX derivatives in the VBW Group.
-For this exposure, euro 225 million in net cash collateral are currently being provided.
+The derivative exposure for which collateral must be provided mainly consists of interest rate swaps and EUR-CHF FX derivatives at VBW.
+For this exposure, around euro 24 million in cash collateral are currently being provided.
 In accordance with regulatory requirements, these are not to be backed in the LCR.

-Potential future collateral requirements, derived from the maximum monthly change in collateral margin requirements over a historical 2-year period, are relevant to the LCR.
-It averages about euro 22 million for the current quarter, and thus only about 1 % of the weighted net outflows.
+Potential future collateral requirements, derived from the maximum monthly change in collateral margin requirements over a historical 2-year period, are LCR-relevant.
+This change averages about euro 35 million for the current quarter, and thus only about 1 % of the weighted net outflows.